opendocsg/opendoc-supreme-court-practice-directions/PART-04-Interlocutory-Applications.md

 # PART IV: INTERLOCUTORY APPLICATIONS
-&nsbp;
+&nbsp;

-36\.
+: 36\.
 Distribution of applications

-37\.
+: 37\.
 Filing of summonses

-• All interlocutory applications to be made by summons

-• “<span style="font-style: italic;">*Ex parte*</span>” and “by consent” summonses
+: • All interlocutory applications to be made by summons : • ***Ex parte*** and “by consent” summonses

-37A.
-Filing of Distinct Applications in Separate Summonses
+: 37A.
+Filing of Distinct Applications in Separate Summonses : 38\.

-38\.
 Summonses to be heard in open Court

-39\.
+: 39\.
 Summonses for directions

-40\.
+: 40\.
 Transfer of proceedings to the State Courts

-41\.
+: 41\.
 Ex parte applications for injunctions

-42\.
+: 42\.
 Mareva injunctions and search orders

-• Applications for search orders
+: • Applications for search orders

-42A.
-Documents in support of ex parte applications for injunctions (including Mareva injunctions) and search orders
+: 42A.
+Documents in support of ex parte applications for injunctions (including Mareva injunctions) and search orders : 43\.

-43\.
 Applications for discovery or interrogatories against network service providers

 ## 36. Distribution of applications